kalyd0s/swe-3313-fall-2025-team-04/technical-design/README.md

 # Technical Design
-This document outlines the technical architecture and implementation strategy for Big Bang Brokers, a full-stack web application designed for selling planets online.
+This document outlines the technical architecture and implementation strategy for Big Bang Brokers, a full-stack web application designed for selling planets to clients.
 It details the technologies, frameworks, and data storage solutions that will be used to support a strong and maintainable system.

 ## Table of Contents